JakubMelka/PDF4QT/README.md

 A [pdf4qt-git](https://aur.archlinux.org/packages/pdf4qt-git) package is available in the AUR.

+### Linux - Flatpak/AppImage

+For other Linux distributions, there are two options available.
+A Flatpak package can be accessed at [Flathub](https://flathub.org/apps/io.github.JakubMelka.Pdf4qt).
+Alternatively, an AppImage is available in the Releases section.
+The AppImage format is designed to work on nearly all Linux systems.
+Historically, a .deb package was also offered, but it has been discontinued due to compatibility issues with some Linux distributions.

 ## 7. COMPILING

 This software can be compiled on both Windows and Linux.
 A compiler supporting the C++20 standard is needed.